 Even a seemingly minor collision can have a long-lasting impact on a driver or passenger.
 The smallest of vehicles still weigh more than 2,000 pounds, which means they can place a great deal of force on a person’s body in a car accident.
 Common injuries suffered in car wrecks include:

 - Severe cuts and scrapes

 - Burn injuries

 In many cases, a physical injury may tell only part of the story.
-These types of catastrophic injuries can cause you to suffer economic and emotional harm as well, such as lost wages due to an inability to work or time missed to attend doctors’ appointments.
-You can also receive compensation for the pain or suffering caused by the collision.
+These types of catastrophic injuries can cause you to suffer economic and emotional harm as well.
 A local attorney can help you determine the impact the accident had on your life and pursue compensation for the entire amount you are entitled to.
 The determined lawyers at our law firm have the resources to help you accurately asses your losses.

 What Must Be Proven in a Local Auto Accident Case?